selectize/selectize.js/CONTRIBUTING.md

 - Make sure tests pass: Run `npm test` to make sure your changes don't break existing functionality
 - Do not make changes to files in `/dist`.
 Limiting your edits to files in `/src` directories keeps the size of your pull request down and makes it easier for us to evaluate.
 We'll update the `/dist` folder after your pull request is approved.
 - Add tests: In the best-case scenario, you are also adding tests to back up your changes, but don't sweat it if you don't.
 We can discuss them at a later date.
-- Squash your commits together in one or a few complete, logical commits, with a concise and descriptive message.
-One commit means one feature/bugfix/thing that has changed, or a diff bringing the code one step forward to a better, working state.
+- Squash your commits together in one or a few complete, logical commits with a concise and descriptive message.
+One commit means one feature/bugfix/thing that has changed or a diff bringing the code one step forward to a better, working state.